 Re.
-LS: Sunset 2019 materials on §205.603 and §205.604
+LS: 2024 Sunsets on §205.603

-These comments to the National Organic Standards Board (NOSB) on its Spring 2017 agenda are submitted on behalf of Beyond Pesticides.
-Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Spring 2022 agenda are submitted on behalf of Beyond Pesticides.
+Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.